graph-alg/graph-algorithms/README.md

 ...

 ## Compile
-1. `cmake` CMakeList.txt in the root fold of the project and then `make`
+1. `cmake` CMakeLists.txt in the root fold of the project and then `make`
 2. Executable and library files are located in the lib and test fold respectively